Center-Sensitive Kernel Optimization for Efficient On-Device Incremental Learning: Experiments

-\textbf{Ablation Study.} As shown in Fig. \ref{Framework}, the proposed CSKO framework mainly contains the following three components: Center-Sensitivity Kernel Selection (CSKS) and Center-Decoupled Mechanism (CDM), Dynamic Channel Element Selection (DCES).
-Here, we conduct comprehensive ablation studies on them to justify their effectiveness.
+As shown in Fig. \ref{Framework}, the proposed CsKO framework mainly contains the following three components: Center-sensitive Kernel Selection (CsKS) and Center-decoupled Mechanism (CdM), Dynamic Channel Element Selection (DCES).
+Here, we conduct comprehensive ablation studies on them to justify their superiority in memory saving.
+From the experimental results shown in Table \ref{Ablation_Table}, we can make the following observations.